gianlucam76/ytt-controller/README.md

       db_password: staging-password
 ```

-At this point [Sveltos addon-manager](https://github.com/projectsveltos/addon-manager) to use the output of the ytt-controller and deploy those resources in all selected managed clusters.
+At this point [Sveltos Kubernetes addon controller](https://github.com/projectsveltos/addon-controller) to use the output of the ytt-controller and deploy those resources in all selected managed clusters.
 To know more refer to [Sveltos documentation](https://projectsveltos.github.io/sveltos/ytt_extension/)

 ## Contributing